 Recent work on the analytically solvable RG for MBL transition by Anna Goremykina in collaboration with Romain Vasseur & Maksym Serbyn appears at PRL, see more details here: Analytically solvable renormalization group for the many-body localization transition.
 In short, in this work we suggest that MBL transition may be described by the Kosterlitz-Thouless universality class.
 More support for this scenario is available in the follow-up work, arXiv:1811.03103.

 The last two calls for ISTPlus Postdoctoral fellowship are on 15th of March 2019 and15th of September 2019.
 ISTPlus Fellows are free to work with any research groups on campus and outside of IST.
 Potential applicants are strongly encouraged to contact Prof. Serbyn at least one month before the deadline.

 Quantum scars present an example of weak ergodicity breaking in a context of quantum chaos.
-Recently, we also generalized this concept to the many-body case.
+In our recent work in Nature Physics, we also generalized this concept to the many-body case.